TwnSqr

 Filtering: Enterprise users have the ability to filter and sort users and grant varying levels of access within the platform.

-Designing for Accessibility and Inclusivity
+Designing for Greater Inclusivity

 An example screen showing accessibility standards tests that I ran for the whole application.